Thomas Preljubović: Death

 Thomas used the hostilities with the Albanians as the justification for his tyrannical rule over Ioannina and his alliance to the Ottomans, but as the hostilities subsided, his regime could no longer justify its actions.
 Thomas certainly dealt in a savage manner with many Greeks of Ioannina whom he suspected of conspiring against him.
 Eventually, a coalition of collaborators that included Thomas' wife Maria participated in a conspiracy against him.
 On December 23, 1384, Thomas was assassinated in his bed by his own bodyguards.
 His assassination happened at dawn, five hours in the morning when he was stabbed to death by his guards Nikephorakes, Rainakes, Artabastos and Anton the Frank, according to the Chronicle of Ioannina.

 Upon his death, the population of Ioannina gathered in the cathedral where the basilissa Maria Angelina was acclaimed their despoina.
 Her brother John Uroš Doukas Palaiologos was invited to come and advise her in governance.
 Thomas' collaborators were punished and the protovestiarios, Michael Apsaras, was imprisoned and exiled.

-Children

-By Tsarevna Princess Jerina (daughter of Tsar Dusan), Thomas II Preljubović had at least one daughter: